-If you’re a creative professional that needs something to capture quick ideas on the go in a small and portable form factor then the Wacom Inkling is for you.
-At $200 though, it isn’t a solution for a creative type that likes to sketch on paper.
+If you're a creative professional that needs something to capture quick ideas on the go in a small and portable form factor, then the Wacom Inkling is for you.
+At $200 though, it isn't a solution for everyone.

 As always, Wacom has done a terrific job in the build, look, and feel of their product.
 The Inkling’s look seems to have been based on their already elegant looking Intuos4 drawing tablets, a very glossy black on matte black affair.
 Everything needed fits into a single 6.75″ x 2.5″ x 1″ black case and when I say everything, I mean everything.
 When you open the box that’s the only thing in it.